2Retr0/GodotGaussianSplatting/README.md

 ![demo](https://github.com/user-attachments/assets/a83c4cb8-ee3e-4d4f-ba64-341e36dbeebf)

 ## Introduction
-TODO 🗿
+### What is Gaussian Splatting?
+3D Gaussian splatting is a recent (2023) real-time rendering technique providing high-fidelity visuals for complex scenes.
+Its approach tackles a long-standing computer vision task of synthesizing new images from a set of photos or video.
+Critical to this project, Gaussian splatting yields incredibly high performance when rendering open, detailed scenes compared to predecessor methods.

+In principle, Gaussian splatting rendering works by layering blurry blobs (or 'splats')—defined mathematically by Gaussian functions—across an image until it appears as a scene we want to represent.
+These splats need not be circular in shape but can be stretched in any direction.
+This allows thin shapes (such as the spokes on a bicycle wheel) to be represented by only a few splats.
+The 'blur' of splats allows easy blending between each other to form larger forms.
+From these desirable traits, we can efficiently create a scene view with state-of-the-art visual quality!

+### Neural Radiance Fields (NeRFs) vs. 3D Gaussian Splatting

+### More on Gaussian Splatting
+Efficient rasterization of 3D Gaussians is only *one* of several key aspects highlighted in Kerbl, et al. Another important topic discussed is *model training*.
+Optimizing the rotations and scaling of each Gaussian to most accurately reflect the scene visuals, as well as, determining when best to add more Gaussians for refining detail are a critical reason why Gaussian splatting produces such a high visual quality.

+One principal feature of the rasterizer described in Kerbl, et al. is that it is *differentiable*.
+This allows models to be optimized through machine learning techniques.
+As a clarification, Gaussian splatting *does not* employ the use of neural networks (contrasting methods such as NeRFs); however, it *does* use gradient-based optimization for training models.

+By avoiding the costly querying of a neural network, rendering/training performance is vastly improved.
+Note that this project does not take advantage of a differentiable rasterizer and only implements the forward pass and not backward pass (which is required for training).

+This project is based solely on the original paper.
+Since its publishing back in 2023, a ton of exciting research has been posted refining and extending the original’s results.
+A good summary of such can be found [here](https://github.com/MrNeRF/awesome-3D-gaussian-splatting)!

-**Note:** This project only contains a minimal model as a sample for viewing.
-Models used in the original paper be found in its associated [GitHub repo](https://github.com/graphdeco-inria/gaussian-splatting) (or directly downloaded via this [link](https://repo-sam.inria.fr/fungraph/3d-gaussian-splatting/datasets/pretrained/models.zip)).
-Additional models in `.ply` format can be found on services such as [Polycam](https://poly.cam/) (not free).
+**Note:** *This project only contains a minimal model as a sample for viewing.
+Models used in the original paper can be found in its associated [GitHub repo](https://github.com/graphdeco-inria/gaussian-splatting) (or directly downloaded via this [link](https://repo-sam.inria.fr/fungraph/3d-gaussian-splatting/datasets/pretrained/models.zip)).
+Additional models in `.ply` format can be found on services such as [Polycam](https://poly.cam/) (not free).*

 ## Results

 ### Splat Rendering
-A tile-based rasterizer is implemented entirely through compute shaders using Godot's RenderingDevice abstraction (in a similar manner to the CUDA approach used in the original paper).
+A tile-based rasterizer is implemented entirely through compute shaders using Godot's RenderingDevice abstraction (in a similar manner to the CUDA approach used in Kerbl, et al.).
 The rasterization pipeline is comprised of four stages:
   1. **Projection** - Frustum culling is first applied against input Gaussians' means (world-space positions).
 The 3D covariance for each Gaussian is then calculated using its provided scale and quaternion before being projected into view-space.

      A bounding-box for each 'splatted' Gaussian is estimated using the eigenvalues of the projected covariance.
 For each tile that a bounding-box intersects, a key-value pair is generated: the key, comprised of 16-bits representing the tile's ID + 16-bits representing the view-space depth of the splat; and the value, comprised of a pointer to the splat.